PointCloudLibrary/pcl/doc/tutorials/content/gpu_install.rst

  $ ccmake ..

 Press c to configure ccmake, press t to toggle to the advanced mode as a number of options only appear in advanced mode.
-The latest CUDA algorithms are beeing kept in the GPU project, for this the BUILD_GPU option needs to be on and the BUILD_gpu_<X> indicate the different GPU subprojects.
+The latest CUDA algorithms are being kept in the GPU project, for this the BUILD_GPU option needs to be on and the BUILD_gpu_<X> indicate the different GPU subprojects.